bitroot-org/flutter-engineer-test/README.md

 1. Use Slivers as much Possible
 2. Make User Experience smooth
 3. Page navigation should be Shimmer based
-4. Seach should be in full screen
+4. Search should be in full screen
 5. Listview should be animated based on user gestures